 What Colours Can Dogs See?

-The average person can see ‘all the colours of the rainbow’, from red to violet.
-However, dogs don’t have the same light receptors in their eyes as we do, and to them the rainbow is missing the red half of the spectrum.
+The first question on your mind might be “what colours do dogs see best?”.
+Well, whilst the average person can see ‘all the colours of the rainbow’, from red to violet, dogs don’t have the same light receptors in their eyes as we do.
+To them, the rainbow is missing the red half of the spectrum.
 They can, however, see the yellows and blues.
 Indeed, a rainbow, to a dog’s eyes, is a series of yellows and blues of different shades.

 The ‘missing’ reds and oranges will appear to dogs as the various shades of light brown labelled ‘tan’.
 The greens in grass, trees and other plants are also tan to a dog.
 That bright red ball lying in the lush green grass may be very clear to you, but to your pet dog, the ball and the grass are both brown.
 Buy your dog a yellow or blue toy, however, and it will be as visible to your dog as it is to you.

 Luckily for dogs, they rely on their sense of smell more than sight, so locating that ball in the grass won’t be so tricky, no matter what colour the toy is.